IntelRealSense/realsense_samples/samples/or_tutorial_3/README.md

 # or_tutorial_3

-This console app builds on top of or_tutorial_2, and illustrates how to add the libOR object tracking functionality with localization and 3d localization.
-Objects for tracking can be as small as 1% of the screen
+This console app builds on or_tutorial_2, and illustrates how to add the object tracking functionality of Intel RealSense SDK for Linux Object Library with localization and 3D localization.
+Objects for tracking can be as small as 1% of the screen.

 # Sample output

-When running or_tuturial_3 sample, the object localization and tracking result will be printed  on console continuously.
+When running the or_tutorial_3 sample, the object localization and tracking results will be printed on the console continuously.

-First localization result comes out with objects' label name, recognition confidence value, center and coordinates, and then sample will track these localized objects and print out their label and new coordinates:
+First, the localization result is displayed with object label name, recognition confidence value, center, and coordinates.
+Then, the sample will track these localized objects and print out their label and new coordinates

 ```